oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Create Group Done](./images/8-create-group-done.png)

 4. Create a Dynamic Group.
 The Dynamic Group will serve as a reference to a collection of resources that is determined by the matching rule logic associated with the Dynamic Group.
-You will write a matching rule that will match all Data Labeling datasets in your new compartment.
+You will write a matching rule that will match all Data Labeling Datasets in your new compartment.

   a.
 Click **Default domain** on the upper-left of the screen.